CryptozombiesHQ/cryptozombie-lessons/en/2/10-interactingcontracts.md

   }
 }
 ```

-The function looks a bit different than we're used to.
-You can see it returns... a bunch of different values.
-If you're coming from a programming language like JavaScript, this is different — in Rust you can return more than one value from a function.

 Now that we know what this function looks like, we can use it to create an proxy: